 Graduates are providers of direct and indirect care.
 Graduates are expected to:

-- Utilize concepts from liberal arts, sciences, and nursing to provide high-quality patient-centered care.
+- Utilize concepts form liberal arts, sciences, and nursing to provide high-quality patient-centered care.

-- Practice holistic care in a variety of health care settings for diverse populations across the lifespan and along the health-illness continuum.
+- Practice holistic care in a variety of health care settings, across the lifespan, for diverse populations along the health-illness continuum.

 Communication and Collaboration

 Graduates work in teams across health care professions to ensure optimal care.
 Graduates are expected to:

 - Use standardized terminology, information systems, and patient care technology effectively.

 - Use effective communication and collaboration skills with members of the health care team, patients, and support network.

 Graduates function as a member of the nursing profession.
 Graduates are expected to: